sezezulka/sezezulka.github.io/_pages/about.md

 I hold a BA in Philosophy & Economics (University of Bayreuth, 2019), an MSc in Philosophy of the Social Sciences (LSE, 2020), and an MSc in Psychometrics, Econometrics, and Machine Learning (University of Tübingen, 2023).

-## Action
+## Volunteering and community work

 Together with the philosophy groups at the Machine Learning Cluster, I organized the ["Philosophy of Science Meets Machine Learning"](https://sites.google.com/view/philml-tuebingen/home){:target="_blank"} conferences in 2023 and 2024.

-Alongside my academic work, I am a volunteer with [CorrelAid](https://correlaid.org/){:target=“_blank”} and served as chair of the board from 2022 to 2024.
+Alongside my academic work, I am a volunteer with [CorrelAid](https://correlaid.org/){:target="blank"} and served as chair of the board from 2022 to 2024.
 CorrelAid empowers non-profits to use data in a critical and reflective way to achieve their goals, while enabling effective engagement for volunteers in Data4Good.